hbaseinaction/twitbase/README.md

 The jar created using this by default will allow you to interact with HBase running in standalone mode on your local machine.
-If you want to interact with a remote (possibly fully distributed) HBase deployment, you can put your hbase-site.xml file in the src/main/resrouces directory before compiling the jar.
+If you want to interact with a remote (possibly fully distributed) HBase deployment, you can put your `hbase-site.xml` file in the src/main/resrouces directory before compiling the jar.

 ## Using TwitBase

+We have provided a launcher script to run TwitBase and the utilities that the HBaseIA project comes with.

+    $ bin/launcher

+Just run the launcher without any arguments and it'll print out the usage information.

-TwitBase applications can be run using:
+TwitBase applications can also be run using java directly:

     $ java -cp target/HBaseIA-1.0.0-SNAPSHOT-jar-with-dependencies.jar <app> [options...]